terraform-ibm-modules/sample-iac-solutions/pulumi/README.md

 # Description

-This Pulumi examples will demonstrate how to provision Resource Group, Key Protect, Object Storage and Watson Discovery instances using Terraform IBM Modules.
+This Pulumi example will demonstrate how to provision Resource Group, Key Protect, Object Storage and Watson Discovery instances using Terraform IBM Modules.

-## Pulumi IBM Cloud Examples

-This project demonstrates how to provision **IBM Cloud Object Storage (COS)** and **Watson Discovery** instances using Pulumi with the official `terraform-ibm-modules`.

 ## Prerequisites